 1. We encourage a style characterized by clarity and consideration for the reader.
 Our readers are likely to be familiar with either English language teaching scholarship or children’s literature scholarship.
 In order to maximize accessibility, concepts and terminology well known in only one of these fields must always be briefly explained.

-2. Terminology referring to children’s literature must be consistent.
-Apart from multimodal texts such as picturebooks and graphic novels, we solicit papers on chapter books, young adult novels, crossover fiction, play scripts for children and oral storytelling.
+3. Terminology referring to children’s literature must be consistent.
+Apart from multimodal texts such as picturebooks and graphic novels, we solicit papers on chapter books, young adult novels, crossover fiction, verse novels, play scripts for children and oral storytelling.
 Poetry papers may refer to children’s poems and children’s oral literature such as nursery rhymes and playground rhymes.
 Fairy tales exist in many versions, including picturebook versions, film and literary fairy tales.
 Please define any new or differing terminology you may wish to use very precisely.

 6. Please use single quotation marks very sparingly to alert readers that a term is used in an ironic or special sense.
 However, please avoid too many of these – known as scare quotes – as they can irritate the reader.

 12. Papers may be submitted at any time.
-The November issue deadline is 1st June each year.
-The May issue deadline is 1st December each year.
+The November issue deadline is 1st July each year.
+The May issue deadline is 1st January each year.

 The editors will acknowledge your paper within a few days of submission.
 A lengthy process of internal review and blind peer review by two to three reviewers follows submission.
 If the editors decide to send your paper to peer review, you can expect to wait circa three months until you receive the reviewers’ comments.
 In almost every case some revisions will be required before your paper can be published in the CLELEjournal.
 We hope the wait will be worth it.
 This is an exciting project in an important, emerging field.